open-life-science/open-life-science.github.io/about.md

 ## Becoming a mentor

-We are currently recruiting the mentors for the second round.
+Mentoring is usually an invitation-based role.
+Mentors join by graduating from a previous cohort, by becoming an expert for at least one round, or by invitation when a specific skills gap is needed.
 Please reach out to one of the organizers if you are interested.

 ## Our mentors